siobyrne/young-dressage-horse-program-analysis/README.md

 ## Analysis Overview
 I collected data on competitors from all years the championships have been held, 2002-2024, and all divisions (*N*=888).

 For the analysis of competitve careers of participants, I narrowed my focus to horses that competed in the USEF 4 Year Old, FEI 5 Year Old, and FEI 6 Year Old dvisions from 2002-2020 (*n*=555).
+Because one of my main areas of analysis was whether participants made it to FEI, I did not include the Developing Horse divisions, as they are already competing at those levels.

  Horses that competed in the USEF 4 Year Old division in 2020 would be 8 in 2024, and 8 is the youngest age a horse is allowed to compete at the highest of the FEI levels, Grand Prix.
 While it is rare to see a horse competing at that level at that age, it is legal, so I went with the lowest legal age to compete at Grand Prix versus the more common lowest age (9-10 years old).

 The analysis of bloodlines and other breeding data will look at all years of the program, 2002-2024, and all Young and Developing Horse divisons (*N*=888).